 Contact Us FAQ’s

-1. How can I get a referral by a CERN member?
+1. How can I get a referral support when seeking a second opinion?

 CERN routinely connects patients and families with institutions and physicians that specialize in treating ependymoma.
-You can contact the CERN medical facility directly or fill out our referral form and we will be happy to connect you.
+You can contact a medical institution directly or fill out our referral form and we will be happy to connect with you and identify potential options based on your needs.

-2. How can I get a second opinion by a CERN member?
+2. How can I get a second opinion?

 3. Where can I find out more information about ependymoma?

-The CERN Foundation is the only organization devoted solely to ependymoma.
+The CERN Foundation is the only organization devoted solely to advancing ependymoma education, awareness, and research efforts.
 Our website includes information for patients and caregivers about treatment, diagnosis, clinical trials, symptom management and recurrence.
 It is a valuable resource for those affected by ependymoma, including patient stories.
 You can also sign up for e-news, follow us on Twitter and Facebook.

-We have also created a guide as a resource for patients, caregivers and advocates.
+We created a guide as a resource for patients, caregivers and advocates.
 To view or download a free copy of the Ependymoma Guide, click here.

 4. How do I contact the CERN Foundation?